 While talking to our cats has proven benefits, we can’t forget that they don’t speak our language.
 You can deliver a heartfelt monologue explaining why your cat’s behavior is wrong and why they’re being punished, but it’s guaranteed that your cat will have no idea what you’re saying.

-Not only will your cat be uninterested in your words, they’ll also be confused by your actions.
-Cats can’t connect the dots between a punishment and their behavior.
+Not only will your cat be uninterested in your words, but they’ll also be confused by your actions.
+Cats can’t connect the dots between punishment and their behavior.
 They don’t think, “Oh, I pooped on the carpet earlier, so now I’m being punished.”
 In their minds, their behavior and the resulting punishment are completely separate.

 The only exception is if you happen to dole out your chosen punishment while the crime is happening or in the few seconds directly afterward.
 That’s a lot harder than it sounds, so in most situations, punishment is pointless.